G-Sham/Cafe-finder/README.md

-# Codédex Cafe Finder TEMPLATE
+# Codédex Cafe Finder

+This is a website made by brainstorming an idea into existence